Sohaib-Ishaque/CE304-OS-Lab/s2/README.md

 [106745.688081] Hello, I am loading
 ```

-At the end you can remove it and see its logs again.
+In the end, you can remove it and see its logs again.

 ```sh
 sudo rmmod hello